evilsocket/sum/README.md

 * running your algorithm
 * ... waiting ...

+This is an attempt to make these tedious tasks simpler if not completely automated.

+## What is SUM

-Sum is an attempt to make this tedious tasks simpler.
-It is a database and gRPC high performance service offering three main things:
+Sum is a database and gRPC high performance service offering three main things:

 1. Persistace for your vectors.
 2. A simple CRUD system to create, read, update and delete them.
-3. **Oracles**
+3. **Oracles**.

 An **oracle** is a piece of javascript logic you want to run on your data, this code is sent to the Sum server by a client, compiled and stored.
 It'll then be available for every client to use in order to "query" the data.